chellej80/Embarr-Equestrian/README.md

 For the three sub pages - Coaching, Livery & EAL this section is displayed as a manual slideshow gallery to showcase some of the activies Embarr Equestrian offers.
 The gallery has numbers in the top right corner so the user can see how many slides there are, the next & previous arrows have a hover effect.
 <img src="assets/media/livery_gallery.jpg">

-- __Information Section - Contact Form/ Location__
+- __Information Section__

-- On the landing page this section is divided into two parts - the contact form will allow the user to submit a message to the business owner.
+- On the landing page this section is divided into two parts, the contact form and the location map - the contact form will allow the user to submit a message to the business owner.
 All fields are set to required & the form when submitted will diplay the code institute form dump page.

 - The location part of this section allows the user to interact with an embedded google map to locate the business.
 <img src="assets/media/info_footer.jpg">